Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 "That bad, huh?"
 Adam asked.

 "They’re fine.
-Just… there’s this lady came to visit us.
+Just... there’s this lady came to visit us.
 One of the *Dauntless* crew."

 "Rachel Wheeler?"
 Julian guessed.
 Mark gave him a wary look.